 Why you should add Indonesia to your Indie/RTW trip

-Indonesia is the largest archipelago in the world and thof over 18,000 islands scattered throughout the Indian Ocean and various seas.
+- Indonesia is the largest archipelago in the world with over 18,000 islands scattered throughout the Indian Ocean and various seas.

-Unlike many other warm, sunny places, the cost of experiencing Indonesia’s islands in the sun has not caught up with the destination’s popularity.
+- Unlike many other warm, sunny places, the cost of experiencing Indonesia’s islands in the sun has not caught up with the destination’s popularity.

 - There many other urban centers to see in this overpopulated island paradise, but you’ll find nowhere more representative of the rest of the whole than Jakarta and Bali.

-Besides beaches, Indonesia also has the world’s second largest rainforest and other natural wonders.
+- Besides beaches, Indonesia also has the world’s second largest rainforest and other natural wonders.
 If you have time after getting your fill of the local culture and customs, explore the attractions around you.

 Flights to Bali and Jakarta arrive every day from many locations around the world.
 The more expensive your ticket, the more likely your flight is to be on time and to make it all the way to its destination.

 Indonesia lives and breathes tourism in Jakarta and Bali, you won’t have any problem finding a room in some of the nicest luxury resorts on the planet, or for those on a tighter budget, a hostel.
 There is also accommodation outside of the tourist centers, but the quality is a toss up.